asceznyk/ctf/picoctf/tictac.md

 The `timeout` command times-out after 30 seconds.

-We then try to run `txtreader` multiple times so that we swap the file at the right time.
+We then run `txtreader` multiple times so that we swap the file at the right time.

 ```console
 $ while ! ./txtreader flag 2> /dev/null | grep "picoCTF"; do :; done